Ukraine says Moscow is forcibly taking civilians to Russia

 Lyudmyla Denisova, Ukraine’s ombudsperson, said 402,000 people, including 84,000 children, have been taken against their will.

-The Kremlin has said that those who were relocated wanted to go to Russia.
-Ukraine’s rebel-controlled eastern regions, for example, are predominantly Russian-speaking, and many people there have supported close ties to Moscow.
+The Kremlin gave nearly identical numbers for those who have been relocated, but said they wanted to go to Russia.
+Ukraine’s rebel-controlled eastern regions are predominantly Russian-speaking, and many people there have supported close ties to Moscow.

 A month into the invasion, meanwhile, the two sides traded heavy blows in what has become a devastating war of attrition.
 Ukraine’s navy said it sank a large Russian landing ship near the port city of Berdyansk that had been used to bring in armored vehicles.
 Russia claimed to have taken the eastern town of Izyum after fierce fighting.